vidardb/docs/docs/example.md

 CREATE FOREIGN TABLE student(name TEXT, ID TEXT) SERVER kv_server;
 ```

-Let's try to insert some fresh data into our new table:
+Let's try to insert some sample data into our new table:

 ```sql
 INSERT INTO student VALUES('Rafferty', '20757123');